 better, tastier meat

-Chris Berry finds out why dry aging is a hit at Farmison & Co
+Farming and live stock writer, Chris Berry, finds out why dry ageing is a hit at Farmison & Co

 Meat With True Character

 Experiences in taste and texture are what Farmison & Co is all about, providing high quality meat that produces sensations on the palate and in the mouth.
 That's why every cut of beef, lamb or pork is not just sourced from those with impeccable farm stewardship and incredibly high standards of animal husbandry, it is also then brought on to produce the best depth of flavour it can possibly achieve.

 Dry aged beef is recognised the world over as the process that produces remarkable quality by locking-in the characteristics that delivers consistently tender and unmatched beef flavour.
 Restaurateurs are in no doubt and will without question always favour dry aged beef for its constant delivery of class from grass.
 Farmison & Co want to bring the best quality of every type of meat and it's why they spend so much time and effort providing restaurant quality beef for home consumers.